A Ranking Game for Imitation Learning: Introduction

-We address both these of issues in IRL through a novel framing of imitation learning as a ranking-based Stackelberg game.
-This framework treats imitation as a ranking game between two agents: a \textit{reward} agent and a \textit{policy} agent---the reward agent learns to satisfy pairwise performance rankings within a set of policies, while the policy agent maximizes its performance under the learned reward function.
-In this setting, the dataset used for training the reward agent is comprised of performance rankings between the current suboptimal agent and the expert, and can also include rankings between offline suboptimal policies.
-This game encompasses prior classical imitation learning approaches, specifically IRL methods~\cite{ho2016generative,ghasemipour2020divergence,ke2021imitation}, most of which use a \textit{supremum-loss} function to explain the rankings; this loss attempts to maximize the performance gap induced by the difference between the agent's current state-action visitation and the expert's state-action visitation.
+Our primary contribution is an algorithmic framework casting imitation learning as a ranking game which addresses both of the above issues in IRL.
+This framework treats imitation as a ranking game between two agents: a reward agent and a policy agent---the reward agent learns to satisfy pairwise performance rankings between different \textit{behaviors} represented as state-action or state visitations, while the policy agent maximizes its performance under the learned reward function.
+The ranking game is detailed in Figure~\ref{fig:figure_1} and is specified by three components: (1) The dataset of pairwise behavior rankings, (2) A ranking loss function, and (3) An optimization strategy.
+This game encompasses a large subset of both inverse reinforcement learning (IRL) methods and methods which learn from suboptimal offline preferences.
+Popular IRL methods such as GAIL, AIRL, $f$-MAX~\citep{ho2016generative,ghasemipour2020divergence,ke2021imitation} are instantiations of this ranking game in which rankings are given only between the learning agent and the expert, and a gradient descent ascent (GDA) optimization strategy is used with a ranking loss that maximizes the performance gap between the behavior rankings.\looseness=-1

-We first focus on studying the learning dynamics of such a game.
-Recent works~\cite{zheng2021stackelberg,Rajeswaran2020AGT} have found Stackelberg games to be an efficient setup to solve two-player continuous games, outperforming traditional methods like gradient descent ascent (GDA)~\cite{schafer2019competitive} and Best Response (BR)~\cite{cesa2006prediction}.
-Stackelberg games yield a modified optimization procedure that takes the game structure into account---every player knows the update strategy of the other player.
-We investigate the proposed ranking game through the lens of Stackelberg games and find that we can improve sample efficiency and stability of learning, making it competitive with state-of-the art methods, using the same \textit{supremum-loss} used in classical imitation learning for the reward player.